Article at a Glance:

 Recent research has also indicated that taking longer naps may increase your risk of having a stroke.
 There are actually three sleep patterns associated with naps and risk of stroke, including:

-In contrast, individuals that get 7 to 8 hours of night sleep at night and opt out of napping during the day tend to have the lowest risk of stroke.
+In contrast, individuals that get 7 to 8 hours of night sleep at night and opt-out of napping during the day tend to have the lowest risk of stroke.

 People are hardwired to feel a little tired in the middle of the afternoon when their circadian rhythm dips.
-Offhand, taking a short afternoon nap will not disrupt your normal seven to nine hours of sleep at night.
+On offhand, taking a short afternoon nap will not disrupt your normal seven to nine hours of sleep at night.
 However, some research suggests that excessive amounts of sleep can do more harm than good over time.

-According to Matthew Walker, neuroscientist and author of Why We Sleep, we build up sleep pressure while we are awake during the day.
+According to Matthew Walker, neuroscientist, and author of Why We Sleep, we build up sleep pressure while we are awake during the day.
 This pressure is purposeful in that it makes falling and staying asleep at night easier.
 While resting, we release that sleepiness, almost like a valve on a pressure cooker, so that we wake up the next morning feeling refreshed (Business Insider).
-Excessive napping could act as a double-edge sword and disrupt your circadian rhythm, making it more difficult to get adequate sleep at night.
+Excessive napping could act as a double-edged sword and disrupt your circadian rhythm, making it more difficult to get adequate sleep at night.